|

 Your PR Director can mean the difference between success and failure for your startup.
 They can help you get noticed, which may lead to future funding, lucrative business partnerships, and more customers.
 Good PR can open doors that were previously closed for your brand.
 It’s important to hire well.

 As a PR Professional, I’ve worked with hundreds of startups and heard many stories.
 I’ve also seen a lot of PR mistakes that I want you to learn from.
 Here are some of the most common.
 1. They Hire Someone From a Big Company or PR Agency Hiring a PR person from a large company is a gamble.
-I’ve seen several startups boast that their PR Director was from Google or Facebook or even a large PR firm, only to let them go six months later when they realized that person wasn’t able to function without a larger budget and team.
-For many theme parks Spring is a dormant time of year when the worst of the weather passes.
-But all should not be quiet in your marketing and PR departments.
-Spring is a great time to jumpstart many activities that will pay off in the busy season.
+I’ve seen several startups boast that their PR Director was from Google or Facebook or even a large PR firm, only to let them go six months later when they realized that person wasn’t able to function without a larger budget and team. |

 About the AuthorJennifer is a storyteller who connects big ideas with audiences.
 She specializes in public relations, brand development, and creative services for startups, theme parks, musicians, authors, nonprofits, and more.
 Archives